walkerford/rareskills-homework/src/week10-11-security2/README.md

 pass in order to be made the "entrant".

 The first gate requires that the tx.origin be different from the msg.sender.
+This is accomplished by calling into a separate contract to make the call to the gate contract.

 The second gate requires a specific amount of gas is provided.
+I determined the amount by using a for loop with a try-catch until a successful entry was made.

-The third gate requires a specific 8 bytes that are derived from the tx.origin which can also be compared to several different typecasts of itself.
+The third gate requires a key that passes some typecasting checks.
+It is passed by creating a key from tx.origin with its bytes 2 and 3 zeroed out.